-Disclaimer; I apologize in advance for the lack of coherency in this review.
+Heads up: there’s a lack of coherency in this review.
 Feelings were everywhere.

 Jessica Tran is having a few issues: she’s forgettable, hopelessly crushing on her classmate Abby and doesn’t have superpowers.
 Which is bad when her parents and older sister are superheros and her younger brother is a genius.
 But it’s fine; she just got an paid internship with said crush and things are going well.
 Until she discovers a secret that could shake the superhero/villain world.